ministryofjustice/form-builder/decisions/0003-files-in-JSON-output.md

 This is similar to option 2.
 However, instead of embedding an S3 URL we can embed a custom Form Builder generated URL that we have control over.
 This would requires Form Builder to have an extra application to deal with this flow.

+As the files on S3 are encrypted by form builder.
+This application will have to proxy file upload and download, encrypting and decrypting files respectively.

 Pros: